Supersheep50/the-secret-of-the-hll-tomb/README.md

 - The player has an inventory to carry the keys and there is also a logbook for users to enter in their names.
 This is then recorded in a connected Google Worksheet.
 The main menu lets users start a game, read the instructions or check out our podcast.

+- For many years now I have wanted to build a text adventure video game and I am absolutely delightied I got the chance to put my idea into action.
+I hope you enjoy!

 [Play the deployed version here!](https://the-secret-of-the-hll-tomb.herokuapp.com/)

 ## Flowchart